jeog/TDAmeritradeAPI/README_STREAMING.md

 C uses a similar object-oriented approach where methods are passed a pointer to C proxy objects that are manually created and destroyed by the client.

+The Python interface(```tdma_api/stream.py```) uses ```stream.StreamingSession``` which mirrors C++ almost exactly. (see below)

 ### StreamingSession

-To create a new session the authenticated user will pass their Credentials struct and account id (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args.
+To create a new session the authenticated user will pass their Credentials object and account id string (as they did for the [HTTPS Get Interface](README_GET.md)), a callback function, and some optional timeout args.

-***Note - each time a session is created a HTTPS/Get request for the account's streamer information is made.***
+***Note - each time a session is created a single HTTPS/Get request for the account's streamer information is made.***
 ```
 [C++]
 static shared_ptr<StreamingSession>
+StreamingSession::Create(
-StreamingSession::Create( Credentials& creds,
+        Credentials& creds,
         const std::string& account_id,
         streaming_cb_ty callback,
         std::chrono::milliseconds connect_timeout=DEF_CONNECT_TIMEOUT,
         std::chrono::milliseconds listening_timeout=DEF_LISTENING_TIMEOUT,
-                          std::chrono::milliseconds subscribe_timeout=DEF_SUBSCRIBE_TIMEOUT );
+        std::chrono::milliseconds subscribe_timeout=DEF_SUBSCRIBE_TIMEOUT
+        );

     creds             ::  credentials struct received from RequestAccessToken
                           / LoadCredentials / CredentialsManager.credentials
     account_id        ::  id string of account to use
-    callback                 ::  callback for when session receives data, times
+    callback          ::  callback for when notifications, data etc.
-                                 out etc. (see below)
     connect_timeout   ::  milliseconds to wait for a connection
     listening_timeout ::  milliseconds to wait for any response from server
-    subscribe_timeout        ::  milliseconds to wait for a subscription response ( see below)
+    subscribe_timeout ::  milliseconds to wait for a subscription response
 ```